-4.1 Objective Results
+4.1 Objective results

-The resulting binary rates obtained with the proposed wide-band speech and audio coder are presented in table 1.
-It contains the partial bit rates resulting for the synthetic signals obtained from sinusoidal, transient and residual modelling and the final bit rates resulting for the decoded signals (in kbits/s).
+The resulting binary rates obtained with the proposed parametric audio coder are presented in table 2.
+It contains the partial bit rates resulting for the synthetic signals obtained from sinusoidal, transient and residual modelling and the final bit rates resulting for the decoded audio signals (in kbit/s).

-In order to illustrate the performance of the proposed wide-band speech and audio coder, let's consider an audio frame with an impulsive energy burst.
+In order to illustrate the performance of the proposed audio coder, let's consider an audio frame with an impulsive energy burst.
 Figure 2(a) represents the original audio signal, while figures 2(b) and 2(c) represent the synthesized transient and sinusoidal components, respectively, when they are modelled using the above described approaches.
 Finally, figure 2(d) shows the noise-like residual signal.
 It can be observed that the synthetic signal in figure 2(b) properly represents the sharp attack in the original one.